pikvm/pikvm/docs/bluetooth_hid.md

 ## Configuring the OS

-1. Switch filesystem to RW-mode, perform update and install some packages:
+1. Switch filesystem to RW-mode and install some packages:

     ```
     # rw
+    # pacman -Syy
-    # pacman -Syu bluez bluez-utils raspberrypi-bluetooth
+    # pacman -Su bluez bluez-utils raspberrypi-bluetooth
     ```

 2. Edit `/boot/config.txt` and comment these lines: